3 Sources

 2

 .
-To regain ground, OpenAI hired former Intel executive Sachin Katti to lead its infrastructure organization, aiming to tighten control over its compute roadmap and data center design2
+To regain ground, OpenAI hired former Intel executive Sachin Katti to lead its infrastructure organization and tighten control over its compute roadmap and data center design2

 .
-For now, OpenAI's strategy is control without ownership: locking in priority access, custom designs, and long-term capacity while letting partners carry the financial weight2
+For now, OpenAI's strategy is control without ownership, locking in priority access, custom designs, and long-term capacity while letting partners carry the financial weight.
+The company is hoping to secure $100 billion in its latest funding round and hit an $800 billion valuation, though many investors remain cautious about backing an institution that has yet to reach profitability1

 Navi